Guidance on efficacy requirements for biocides: Overview

 You should contact us or schedule a meeting before you submit an application for market authorization for certain biocides, including those:

-- with unconventional method of applications
+- with an unconventional method of application

 - with uncommon or novel claims